-The Designated Safeguarding Leads should be trained to at least Level 3 in Safeguarding.
+The Deputy Designated Safeguarding Leads should be trained to at least Level 3 in Safeguarding.

-Role of the Safeguarding & Welfare Officer
+Role of Safeguarding Staff

-The Safeguarding and Welfare Officer is the primary point of contact for students, and is one of the Designated Safeguarding Leads.
-The role of the Safeguarding & Welfare Officer is:
+The Safeguarding Staff are the primary point of contact for students.
+The role of the Safeguarding Staff are:

-- To receive information about events that are planned in Burlington School that may involve young people or vulnerable adults, and plans that indicate how safeguarding will be covered. - To receive information from any staff, volunteers, children, parents or carers who have child safeguarding concerns and record it. - To liaise with the Deputy Principal and other Designated Safeguarding Lead over all such concerns. - To assess the information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - To record statements from any member of staff who feels that a young person has indulged in inappropriate behaviour or made sexually suggestive comments or approaches. - To record all information in writing in accordance with the Data Protection Act.
+- To receive information about events that are planned in Burlington School that may involve young people or vulnerable adults, and plans that indicate how safeguarding will be covered. - To receive information from any staff, volunteers, children, parents or carers who have child safeguarding concerns and record it. - To liaise with the Managing Director and other Designated Safeguarding Leads over all such concerns. - To assess the information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - To record statements from any member of staff who feels that a young person has indulged in inappropriate behaviour or made sexually suggestive comments or approaches. - To record all information in writing in accordance with the Data Protection Act.